 We have an active School Council which is made up of pupils from Year 2 to Year 6.
 The Council meets regularly to discuss matters of interest and concern to the children.

-Relationships and Sexuality Education (RSE)
+Sex and Health Education (RSE)

-A programme of relationship and sexuality education is offered in school and is an integral part of our Personal and Social Education programme of study.
-This is a compulsory aspect of the curriculum in line with Welsh Government legislation.
+A programme of sex education is offered in school and is an integral part of our Personal and Social Education programme of study.